 - Capstone Project

 - White paper, presentation, and/or grant proposal that will advance equity

 - Professional Network

-- Continued engagement with fellows through social and networking events.
+- Continued engagement with fellows and networking events.

-If you are interested in being considered for this Fellowship, please complete the following application by Monday, August 23, 2021.
-To access and submit an application please CLICK HERE.
+If you are interested in being considered for this Fellowship, please complete the following application by Monday, October 24, 2021.

 Our team is asking individuals interested in being considered for this Fellowship to submit an application, including those that had previously applied.
 To complete an application, please complete the following 2-step process:

 - Complete an updated application HERE.
 (Application deadline: Monday, October 25, 2021, 11:55 PST)